skukla/vm-from-scratch/README.md

 Accept the Oracle License Agreement during installation.

 (Source: [Magento Dev Docs: Install the Latest JDK on Ubuntu](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-overview.html#prereq-java))

-<a id="installing-elasticsearch-52x"></a>
-#### Installing Elasticsearch 5.2.x
-With Java installed, we'll move on to installing Elasticsearch.
-Like other elements of our solution stack installing Elasticsearch will consist of adding a repository key, adding the repository to Ubuntu's repository list, and then using `apt ` to install it.
-THen we'll use `apt` to update and upgrade packages, and then to remove any unneeded ones.
-Use the following code:

-Since (as of this writing) Magento only supports Elasticsearch 5.2.x and that version is now outdated, we cannot use the typical method of adding a repository and installing via that method.
-Instead, to ensure we're using version 5.2.2, we'll have to install it manually.
-To do so, use:

-`wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.2.2.deb && sudo dpkg -i elasticsearch-5.2.2.deb`

 <a id="installing-elasticsearch-56x"></a>
 #### Installing Elasticsearch 5.6.x